What Windows 95 Changed

 And as a product, Windows 95 itself was fine.
 The user interface and design were certainly a leap forward over previous generations.
 There were decided user benefits in making it easier to configure computers, and it set the stage for later innovations where a normal person could plug in a mouse or keyboard into their computer and it would probably work.
 But the most lasting impact is how it changed the broader cultural perception of technology.

-In the 80s, there had been a movie series “Revenge of the Nerds”; its last sequel came out only a year before Windows 95 did.
+In the 80s, there had been a movie series called “Revenge of the Nerds”; its last sequel came out only a year before Windows 95 did.
 The public perception of Microsoft founder and figurehead Bill Gates was as a caricature almost perfectly defined by the nerds seen in movie and on TV, only missing the tape on his broken glasses.
 Tech was seen as for those people — nerds who were walking punchlines.

 But after Windows 95 arrived, tech quickly became a standard part of people’s lives.
 The Internet became mainstream, homes got connected, and software became something everyone uses.
 Eventually, smartphones put a computer in everyone's pocket, not just in their homes, and software became "apps" — and became part of our lives.